fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 The complete list of scrolls: *H:Fire Light, H:Elvar's Fire, H:Poog's Vortex, H:Ice Chill, H:Big Chill, H:Dazzle, H:Group Heal, H:Fire Summon*

 You can drop the Spectacles.
 Or, keep them; if you're a glutton for punishment, you can use them to take the test again.
 Just make sure you leave the map and come back or else one of the doors won't reset properly.
+You can also drop the Enkidu Totem (you won't need it to get back across the bridge).

 ### Pepsi Brings Your Ancestors Back From The Dead (Mystic Wood)